trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseFourteen" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                OnlyKey is protected with a clear potting compound that provides:
+                                OnlyKey is protected with a clear potting compound that provides:<br>

                                 <strong>1) Durability</strong> - OnlyKey is crush and impact resistant, it stands up to abuse.
 You can carry it on your keychain, in your pocket, etc.<br>